 In the Western world, we have become accustomed to consuming preservative rich produce that we have forgotten the taste of real, healthy food.

 Modern science, fuelled by economic pressure, has made fruit and vegetables available throughout the year.
 However, nature has intended us to eat seasonally.
 Combine this with a preference for highly refined carbohydrates, battery hens, and nutritionally unsustainable supermarket convenience foods.
 Then the cause of our poor state of health becomes blatantly obvious.

 There is an undoubted link between industrial processing of food and degenerative diseases.
 In countries where there is less industrialization and the staple diet predominantly consists of mainly whole foods: nuts, seeds, legumes, fresh fruit, and vegetables, research indicates that there is a lower risk of refined diet-related illnesses, which include Diabetes mellitus II and cancer.
 The cancer-preventative-and-ameliorating role of vegetables has proven consistent, especially one rich in dark green leafy and cruciferous vegetables.

-The Western world has been slow in embracing the fact that such a vital energy force does exist in the human body and in the foods it needs to live healthily, but, as we become more interconnected globally, the wisdom of the East may marry that of the West.
+The Western world has been slow in embracing the fact that such a vital energy force does exist in the human body and in the foods it needs to live healthily.
+But, as we become more interconnected globally, the wisdom of the East may marry that of the West.
 Our conventional medical equivalent is homeostasis—a state when the body exists in an ideal chemical balance.
-No longer can the individual afford to be ignorant about, or ignore, the harmful effects of processed, preserved foodstuffs and unhealthy cooking techniques— let alone the myriad of other food facts which need to be understood if people are to prevent unnecessary illness and live healthy, happy, fulfilling lives.
+No longer can the individual afford to be ignorant about the harmful effects of processed foodstuffs and unhealthy cooking techniques.
+People need to understand the food facts if they are to prevent unnecessary illness and live healthy lives.